mslegrand/pegr/README.md

 * Ensuring the rules perform the right actions.

 This tool is built with one principle in mind: Let the user ***concentrate on the getting rules right***   with as few of distractions as possible.
-This means we want debug  ***RULES*** , not R code.
+This means we want debug  **rules** , not R code.
 Rules are entered as text- not code, debugging steps through the rules- not code, breakpoint are for rules- not code, stacks are stacks of rules -not code.
-To sum it up: ***It's the RULES*** that rule.
+To sum it up: *It's the RULES* that rule!

 Features of this Tool